Northrop B-2 Spirit: 1990s

 The first operational aircraft, christened Spirit of Missouri, was delivered to Whiteman Air Force Base, Missouri, where the fleet is based, on 17 December 1993.
 The B-2 reached initial operational capability (IOC) on 1 January 1997.
 Depot maintenance for the B-2 is accomplished by USAF contractor support and managed at Oklahoma City Air Logistics Center at Tinker Air Force Base.
 Originally designed to deliver nuclear weapons, modern usage has shifted towards a flexible role with conventional and nuclear capability.

 The B-2's combat debut was in 1999, during the Kosovo War.
-It was responsible for destroying 33% of selected Serbian bombing targets in the first eight weeks of U.S. involvement in the War.
+It was responsible for destroying 33% of selected Yugoslav bombing targets in the first eight weeks of U.S. involvement in the war.
 During this war, six B-2s flew non-stop to Yugoslavia from their home base in Missouri and back, totaling 30 hours.
-Although the bombers accounted 50 sorties out of a total of 34,000 NATO sorties, they dropped 11 percent of all bombs.
+Although the bombers accounted for 50 sorties out of a total of 34,000 NATO sorties, they dropped 11 percent of all bombs.
 The B-2 was the first aircraft to deploy GPS satellite-guided JDAM "smart bombs" in combat use in Kosovo.
-The use of JDAMs and precision-guided munitions effectively replaced the controversial tactic of carpet-bombing, which had been harshly criticized due to it causing indiscriminate civilian casualties in prior conflicts, such as the 1991 Gulf War.
-On 7 May 1999, a B-2 dropped five JDAMs on the Chinese Embassy, killing several staff.
+The use of JDAMs and precision-guided munitions effectively replaced the controversial tactic of carpet-bombing, which had been harshly criticized due to it causing indiscriminate civilian casualties in earlier conflicts, such as the 1991 Gulf War.
+On 7 May 1999, a B-2 dropped five JDAMs on the Chinese Embassy officially due to an error in targeting instructions, killing three people and injuring 20.
 By then, the B-2 had dropped 500 bombs in Yugoslavia.

 2000s

-The B-2 saw service in Afghanistan, striking ground targets in support of Operation Enduring Freedom.
+The B-2 bombed ground targets at the beginning of the War in Afghanistan (2001–2021) (Operation Crescent Wind/Operation Enduring Freedom).
 With aerial refueling support, the B-2 flew one of its longest missions to date from Whiteman Air Force Base in Missouri to Afghanistan and back.
 B-2s would be stationed in the Middle East as a part of a US military buildup in the region from 2003.

 The B-2's combat use preceded a USAF declaration of "full operational capability" in December 2003.
 The Pentagon's Operational Test and Evaluation 2003 Annual Report noted that the B-2's serviceability for Fiscal Year 2003 was still inadequate, mainly due to the maintainability of the B-2's low observable coatings.
 The evaluation also noted that the Defensive Avionics suite had shortcomings with "pop-up threats".